GLOBAL MARKETS-European shares sink again, dollar holds strong

 “The market is now a little bit too far ahead of itself,” said Adam Myers, head of currency strategy at Credit Agricole in London.
 “There’s not going to be any Fed interest rate rises in the first half of 2015 and that’s what the market is pretty much pricing in at the moment.
 It will only take a weak payrolls number and we’ll see quite a snapback.”

-Many Asian shares had also slipped on profit-taking after making hefty gains since the middle of this month.
+While the prospect of a solid U.S. recovery gave equities some general support, many Asian shares slipped on profit-taking after making hefty gains since the middle of this month.

-MSCI’s broadest index of Asia-Pacific shares outside Japan dipped 0.3 percent, but it was still not far from a 6 1/2-year high hit on Wednesday.
+MSCI’s broadest index of Asia-Pacific shares outside Japan dipped 0.3 percent but was still not far from a 6 1/2-year high hit on Wednesday.

 The Nikkei average fell 0.2 percent while Australian shares inched up to six-year highs.
-(Editing by Larry King)
+(Editing by John Stonestreet)